Are you craving freedom or wanting to quit your 9 to 5? Perhaps you’re looking for a side hustle you can do from home, with no start up costs?

 I have a full tutorial on how to set up a blog here.
 Give it a go – it’s easier than you think!

-This list should get you started on finding your first freelance writing jobs and help you to build your online profiles and portfolios.
+This list should get you started on finding your first freelance writing jobs in the UK and globally, and help you to build your online profiles and portfolios.

 Freelance writing work can be difficult to gain at first, but once you start getting some paid work, you will have the experience and ratings to get more and more.